 Applications can be submitted through the Ph.D.
 Program Admission page.
 The deadline to apply is January 3rd.

 It is strongly suggested that students entering the Ph.D. program have a laptop computer at the school as part of their equipment.
 Incoming Ph.D. students are eligible to purchase one that is specially priced through the University.

-During the first year of residence, a two-term pro-seminar introduces students to the process of developing prototype based research, the literature review process and methods for innovative scientific hypothesis generation and analysis and guides the development of individual research proposals.
+During the first year of residence, a two-term proseminar introduces students to the process of developing prototype-based research, the literature review process, and methods for innovative scientific hypothesis generation and analysis.
+It also guides the development of individual research proposals.
 The course requirements for each student are set by the Ph.D.
 Committee according to the student’s previous experience, specialized interests, and progress through the program.
 The course load consists of a total of sixteen courses, nine of which must be taken for credit, including two required proseminar courses during the first two years of study.

 The General Examination, which is normally taken upon completion of two years of coursework, is designed to ascertain the student’s general knowledge of the subject, acquaintance with scholarly methods of research, and ability to organize and present material.
 An examination committee is formed from the track committee and external members as needed to reflect the research focus.
 The General Exam is an oral examination based on the four project reports, papers, and coursework.
 The projects for the general examination are assembled during the student’s course and project work, with one being developed to the level of a journal paper.